-Trump demands wall funding as threat of U.S. government shutdown looms
+Trump demands wall funding, increasing threat of U.S. government shutdown

 During his 2016 campaign Trump repeatedly said Mexico would pay for the border wall but never specified how.
 Last week he said that a new trade deal his administration had negotiated with Mexico and Canada would generate enough savings to be equivalent to Mexico financing the wall.

-The issue of money for the wall also led to a partial government shutdown during a weekend in January and a second funding gap in February lasted only a few hours.
+Money for the wall also led to a partial government shutdown during a weekend in January and a second funding gap in February lasted only a few hours.
 Impact on government services was negligible in both cases.

 In a 2013 shutdown, conservative Republicans made an unsuccessful effort to use funding bills to repeal President Barack Obama’s healthcare law.